 How should companies count emissions?
 Virtually all accounting now follows the Greenhouse Gas Protocol’s standards, which have become to carbon accounting what GAAP is to traditional finance: their rules make it clear what needs to be counted and which buckets to put which items in.

 What information should companies share publicly?
-Most global disclosure frameworks are now built atop TCFD, which asks companies 11 core questions about their emissions and climate planning.
-Many companies then file those answers through the non-profit CDP (more on their relationship at the end).
+Most global disclosures are now built atop TCFD, which asks companies 11 core questions about their emissions and climate planning.

-While TCFD is fairly new, their core principles were designed with existing protocols in mind, with an eye to becoming the single global standard.
-They’ve now been adopted by the G7 along with a coalition of corporations worth over $25 trillion.
+TCFD standards have been adopted by the G7 along with a coalition of corporations worth over $25 trillion.
+They also form the basis of much of the new climate disclosure regulation around the globe, including the UK and EU.
 This is great news for companies: there’s now a common language for reporting on carbon, just as there is for financial reporting.

 - Does your disclosure describe board-level oversight over climate?